chef/omnitruck-service/docs/index.md

-# Omnitruck API Documentation
+# Download API Documentation
- There are two environments available for Omnitruck API i.e: `production`, `acceptance`.
+ There are two environments available for Download API i.e: `production`, `acceptance`.
 Below are the base url for emvironments.
+'Acceptance' environment is an internal testing environment for Download API
  Base url for `Acceptance` environments.
  `commercial` : https://commercial-acceptance.downloads.chef.co/
  `trial` : https://trial-acceptance.downloads.chef.co/